OmegaMetor/GS2ML/docs/src/content/docs/guides/functions/hooking.md

 ```

 # How to do it in C#
 Now, how do we do the C# side of this?

 Well, the syntax for hooking a FUNCTION/SCRIPT is
 `data.HookFunction("function_name", "//The code you want to run")`
 Be sure NOT to include the `gml_Script_` at the beginning of the function name.
 So don't say `"gml_Script_function_name"`, only say `"function_name"`.

 The syntax for hooking OBJECT EVENTS is also similar.
 `data.HookCode("gml_Object_obj_my_object_Create_0", "//The code you want to run")`
 In this case you DO want to include `gml_Object_` at the beginning.
 So don't just do `"obj_my_object_Create_0"`, instead do `"gml_Object_obj_my_object_Create_0"`.

-Keep in mind that `data` in this case is the UndertaleData that you are editing.
+Keep in mind that the `data` variable in this case is the UndertaleData that you are editing.

 Congratulations!
 You now know how to hook functions and object events!